I love to go to church in cathedrals.

-If approached with an attitude of humility, it’s very good to worship with Christians of different stripes because it helps to broaden our understanding about ourselves, the Church and the God we worship.
+If approached with an attitude of humility, it is very good for Christians to worship with believers of different traditions because it helps to broaden our understanding about ourselves, the Church and the God we worship.

-All three of these services were very different from the very large Protestant church I attend every other Sunday of the year, and the experience provided some significant insights that I will share over the next few posts.
+All three of these services were very different from the very large Evangelical church I attend every other Sunday of the year, and the experience provided some significant insights that I will share over the next few posts.

 One of this most fundamental lessons that one can take away from a very different worship experience is a challenge to the idea of what is “normal” in worship.
-The essential purpose of all Church services whether in a gym or cathedral is the worship of God–as Father, Son and Holy Spirit.
+The essential purpose of all Church services whether in a gym or cathedral is the worship of God–as Father, Son, and Holy Spirit.
 It’s very easy to fall into the idea that the way my church/denomination worships is “normal,” and alternative approaches are abnormal and inferior.
 Honest encounters with difference can help dispel these harmful notions.

 Before 1517, the Bible was read in Latin and interpreted by the church through the filter of a long tradition.
 The Reformation resulted in Bibles written in the vernacular so people could read and interpret it for themselves.
 Individuals could also access God more directly without the mediation of a priest.
 These changes were perhaps necessary in that they recognized that faith had both an individual as well as a collective component.

 It’s why we have so many denominations in the church.
 Liberal democracy couldn’t be conceived without it.
-Moral relativism is it’s logical end–most of the most contentious issues in our culture today are a result of the individual asserting its autonomy.
+Moral relativism is its logical end–most of the most contentious issues in our culture today are a result of the individual asserting its autonomy.